 Contact us for rental assistance,

 Effective July 1, 2017, the City took over mooring management from the Orange County Sheriff's Harbor Patrol.
 This includes the processing of mooring permits and transfers and assisting visitors with temporary rental moorings.
 All the same rules, regulations and fees apply.

 For information, permit processing or guest rental services, visit the Harbor Operations Division located at Marina Park, 1600 W. Balboa Boulevard, Newport Beach, 92663.
-Staff is available daily from 7 a.m. until 11 p.m. by using Channel 16, calling 949-270-8159 or by email to email@example.com.
+Staff is available daily from 8 a.m. until 5 p.m. by using Channel 19a, calling 949-270-8159 or by email to email@example.com.

 Guest moorings are available on a first-come, first-served basis (with an exception for Marina Park Rental Moorings.)
 Guest moorings may not be reserved in advance, but as you approach the harbor you can call Harbor Operations to inquire about availability.
 All guests are required to stop at the Harbor Operations visitors dock to check in.
 Bring your vessel documentation or registration information and your photo I.D.
 You may also complete a permit application and upload your documentation using the new online form below.

 - Nightly rental fees:

 - $16 per night from November 1 through April 30